jmtyszka/atlaskit/README.md

 # atlaskit
 Tools for working with anatomic atlas labels.

-See the wiki for documentation.
+See the wiki for documentation (https://github.com/jmtyszka/atlaskit/wiki)